LuaFan2/first-gmod-addon/README.md

 # first-gmod-addon
 this is just a addon
 # guide
-download this, then create a folder inside of gmod addon path, and put the content inside that folder.
+download this, then create a folder inside of gmod addon path, and put the lua folder from this addon inside that folder.
 # also note that this is just a test, so i dont really recommend always enabling this addon